There’s an old saying among traders … “fortunes are made in bear markets.”

 Furthermore, I’ve found the same to be true in my trading…

-Back in June, I nailed my biggest win of all time trading puts on the ProShares Bitcoin Strategy ETF (NYSEARCA: BITO).
+Back in 2021, I nailed my biggest win of all time — an overnight gain of $230,000+ — by trading puts on the ProShares Bitcoin Strategy ETF (NYSEARCA: BITO).

-This trade wouldn’t have been possible without put contracts, and never would’ve happened under normal market conditions.
+This trade wouldn’t have been possible without using put contracts (and never would’ve happened under normal market conditions).

-REMEMBER: Puts + market volatility = potential HUGE gains!
+REMEMBER: Puts + Market Volatility = Potentially HUGE Gains!